A Walk to the Heavens

 4.

 The path turned when it should have climbed.
-Once I saw a stone that looked like a bull, its head lowered.
+Once I saw a stone that looked like an angry bull.
 Then I saw it again.

 Sahadeva fell first.
 Then Nakula.
 My poor children—they were not old enough for this path.